 - Short calls will be profitable if the stock price stays the same, goes down, or moves up slightly

 - Ally Invest is the best and cheapest online broker to sell call options

 - Ally charges only $0.50 per options contract

-Did you know out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions for short calls as well as the best free options trading software?
-See Ally Invest review.
+Out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions to trade the short call option strategy as well as the best free options trading software.
+Read the Ally Invest Review.

 Short Call Option Strategy Definition